Mobility-Aware Routing and Caching: A Federated Learning Assisted Approach: System Model and Problem Formulation

 \subsection{Content Request Model}

-Consider a content library with $M$ contents.
-The size of each content $f \in \{1,\cdots,M\}$ is $g_f$.
-Each MU requests the content $f$ randomly and independently from the content library with some time-invariant probability $p_{f,t} \in [0,1]$.
-Traditionally, when an MU requests some content within the time deadline $\tau$, she can obtain it through random caching, local SBS caching, or MBS caching \cite{6708492}.
-However, such naive caching mechanisms can barely guarantee a high CE performance due to the following reasons: (i) The aforementioned mechanisms largely neglect the limited storing capacity and the finite bandwidth; (ii) Often they result in an unnecessary re-transmission of data.
-Therefore, in this paper, we decompose the cache domain of the required contents of an MU into three categories, as listed below: \begin{itemize} \item {\bf Local Caching:} The MU would firstly check the local SBS.
-If the required content is cached on the local SBS, then the MU obtains the required content directly from the local cache within the time deadline $\tau$.
-Otherwise, the MU receives the required contents from one of the following sources: \item {\bf Intra-Cell Caching:} If the local SBS does not have the required content, it can fetch it from another SBSs in the intra-cell domain if any of them have stored it, so that the MU is served within the deadline $\tau$. \item {\bf Inter-Cell Caching:} If no SBS in the intra-cell domain has the required content, the local SBS fetches it via the backhaul link, from an external SBS deployed in the other overlapped cells or, in the worst case, from the MBS. \end{itemize}
+We consider a content library with $M$ contents.
+The size of each file $f \in \{1,\cdots,M\}$ is $g_f$.
+The MUs request file $f$ randomly and independently with probability $p_{f} \in [0,1]$ so that $\mathbf{p} = [p_{1},\cdots,p_{M}]^{T}$ is the request probability vector.
+Traditionally, upon requesting a file within the time deadline $\tau$, an MU obtains it through random caching, local SBS caching, or MBS caching \cite{6708492}.
+Nevertheless, such naive caching mechanisms barely guarantee a high cache efficiency for the following reasons: (i) They largely neglect the limited storing capacity and the finite bandwidth; (ii) They often retransmit the data unnecessarily.
+Therefore, we decompose the cache domain of an MU's required contents into three categories: \begin{itemize} \item {\bf Local Caching:} The MU first checks the local SBS.
+If the required content is cached, then the MU obtains it directly from there within the time deadline $\tau$.
+Otherwise, the MU receives it from one of the following sources: \item {\bf Intra-Cell Caching:} If the local SBS does not have the required content, it can fetch it from other SBSs in the intra-cell domain upon availability so that the MU is served within the deadline $\tau$. \item {\bf Inter-Cell Caching:} If no SBS in the intra-cell domain has the required content, the local SBS fetches it via the backhaul link, from an external SBS deployed in the other overlapped cells or, in the worst case, from the MBS. \end{itemize}